-List type Returns output as a list of lists, with the first list consisting of the names of columns, and the remainder being the content of rows.
-MySQL Shell displays the output in table format by default, or in vertical format if the --vertical or --E option was specified on the \show or \watch command.
+t type Returns output as a list of lists, with the first list consisting of the names of columns, and the remainder being the content of rows.
+MySQL Shell displays the output in table format by default, or in vertical format if thevertical orE option was specified on the \show or \watch command.
 The values for the rows are converted to string representations of the items.
 If a row has fewer elements than the number of column names, the missing elements are considered to be NULL.
 If a row has more elements than the number of column names, the extra elements are ignored.
 When you register this report, use the type "list".

-Report type Returns free-form output as a list containing a single item.
-MySQL report, use the type "report".
+Returns free-form output as a list containing a single item.
+MySQL Shell displays this output using YAML.
+When you register this report, use the type "report".